LinkedIn Guide7 Steps to Winning Business Through LinkedIn

 Step 5 – Tailored outreach.

-• Once connected, take the time to research a person’s profile, posts, comments and website before messaging.
+Once a connection has been made (or a profile found), take the time to research that person’s profile, posts, comments and website before messaging.

-• In my first message, I include a compliment about their work and/or a question about their sector that they’re likely to have a view on based.
+In my first message, I usually include a compliment about their work and/or a question about their sector that they’re likely to have a view on.

 Step 6 – Stay visible.